awsdocs/amazon-mwaa-user-guide/doc_source/custom-keys-certs.md

-# Customer managed CMKs for Data Encryption<a name="custom-keys-certs"></a>
+# Customer managed keys for Data Encryption<a name="custom-keys-certs"></a>

-You can optionally provide a  [Customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) for data encryption on your environment\.
+You can optionally provide a  [Customer managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) for data encryption on your environment\.
 Charges apply for the storage and use of encryption keys\.
 For more information, see [AWS KMS Pricing](http://aws.amazon.com/kms/pricing/)\.

-A  [Customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) must be created in the same Region as your Amazon MWAA environment instance and your Amazon S3 bucket where your customer data is stored\.
-If the  [Customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) that you specify is in a different account from the one that you use to configure an environment, you must specify the key using its ARN\.
-For more information about creating keys, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html)
+A  [Customer managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) must be created in the same Region as your Amazon MWAA environment instance and your Amazon S3 bucket where your customer data is stored\.
+If the  [Customer managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) that you specify is in a different account from the one that you use to configure an environment, you must specify the key using its ARN\.
+For more information about creating keys, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html)\.

 ## What's supported<a name="custom-keys-grants-support"></a>